 With the variety found in the packaged plans, American travelers who are interested in American Express travel insurance might wonder why they’d check out the “Build Your Own Coverage”.
 The answer is incredible flexibility and fantastic choices.
 From a long menu of clearly presented choices, complete with prices, all options are clearly outlined.

 Health-focused travelers can direct their money to medical coverage and accident protection.
-Travelers who already carry medical coverage through their workplace can top up their protection and focus on trip interruption and baggage protection.
+Travelers carrying medical coverage through their workplace can top up their protection and focus on trip interruption and baggage protection.
 Adventure travelers who had to pre-purchase mandatory insurance from an activity provider can supplement their coverage for the rest of their trip.
-It’s an excellent solution for anywho whose travel plans seem to fall a bit outside the box.
+It’s an excellent solution for anyone whose travel plans seem to fall a bit outside the box.

 No matter which way you go, you can’t go wrong.
 It’s all about choosing the route that’s right for you – just like travel!

-We Recommend Round Trip Elite for your Coverage
+We Recommend Seven Corners Trip Insurance for Your Coverage

 - Comprehensive trip protection for U.S. residents traveling abroad.

 - Optional rental car collision coverage available.

 - Optional Cancel for Any Reason coverage available (if eligible).

 AmEx Travel Insurance – Coverage Options For Canadian Citizens